Another Chinese car giant is coming to the UK

 Geely is stepping into the market with 25 dealers across the UK, from familiar groups Sytner, Stoneacre, Greenhous and Hendy.
 The sales company is in advanced talks to open another 25 outlets by the end of the year – and double this total to 100 by December 2026.
 It’s all part of a huge Chinese retailer rollout across the UK: Auto Express research reveals there are now a staggering 755 dealers selling Chinese vehicle brands here.

 The EX5 uses the typical Chinese car playbook: lots of hi-tech kit at affordable prices.
-Heated and ventilated front massage seats are standard, along with a 16-speaker audio system, 18-inch alloys, keyless entry and adaptive cruise control on the SE (subject to £2,300 off).
+SE-spec cars (subject to £2,300 off) get 18-inch alloys, keyless entry, 360˚ surround cameras and a storage drawer beneath the rear seats.
+Whip off the head restraints on SE and Pro trims and both front seats fold flat, creating a couple of beds for camping trips.
+Apparently this use case is a thing in China: we may stick to using it to carry long loads along the passenger side.

-Move up to the Pro trim for 19-inch alloys and a different interior colour for £33,990 – less a £3,200 ‘Geely EV grant’ – and at the top of the range there’s Max, which costs £36,990 and gets a panoramic sunroof, auto tailgate, ambient interior lights, a massage function for the ventilated front seats and an upgraded stereo.
-There’s also a head-up display in that top-spec model, which qualifies for the top-whack discount.
+Move up to the Pro trim for 19-inch alloys and 256-colour interior lighting for £33,990 – less a £3,200 ‘Geely EV grant’ – and at the top of the range there’s Max, which costs £36,990 and gets a panoramic sunroof, auto tailgate, heated and ventilated front massaging seats plus a 16-speaker upgraded stereo including speakers in the head restraints.
 The car is available to order now, with deliveries due before the end of the year.

+We clambered all over the car at Geely’s UK launch in Greenwich, London.
+You can use the central touchscreen to play a Candy Crush-style game, or swipe through photos and videos added to the car, features appreciated by Chinese owners.
+It’s a big car, with space to stretch out in the rear though this impacts boot space: the boot isn’t that deep ahead of the rear seats, although there’s a sizeable recess under the boot floor similar to the Ford Puma’s ‘MegaBox’.

 The Auto Express marketplace also has great offers on Chinese EVs: click here for more than £5,000 off a BYD Atto 3